 If you use more electricity in the evening and overnight, getting an Economy 10 meter installed could make a lot of financial sense.
-Continue reading to find out more about Economy 10 meters and tariffs.
+Continue reading to find out more about these meters and tariffs.

 What is Economy 10?

-Economy 10 meters are types of electricity meters that support Economy 10 tariffs.
-Economy 10 tariffs offer 10 hours of cheaper electricity per day.
+Economy 10 meters are types of energy meters offering you a day and night rate for your electricity.
+As the name suggests, Economy 10 tariffs offer 10 hours of cheaper electricity per day.
 They’re similar to Economy 7 meters but with an additional three hours of off-peak (discounted) electricity prices.

 Economy 10 hours

-Economy 10 hours vary depending on the region of the country you live in and, your energy supplier.
-The “ten” Economy 10 hours are usually broken down into; three in the afternoon, two hours in the evening and five hours overnight typically:
+The hours of your economy tariff will vary depending on the region of the country you live in and, your energy supplier.
+The “ten” hours are usually broken down into; three in the afternoon, two hours in the evening and five hours overnight:

 - Midnight to 05:00 (3 hours)